-For a report to be assessed, the formal requirements detailed in Annex III of the Grant Agreement (progress and final report models) must be satisfied.
+For a report to be assessed, the formal requirements detailed in Annex III of the Grant Agreement (Progress and Final report models) must be satisfied.

 If the report does not meet the above criteria, the Commission may not analyse it until its formal presentation is correct.
-If the Commission is not able to obtain the reports in the correct format, the grant may be revoked and the beneficiary required to reimburse to the Commission the grant already paid.
+If the Commission is not able to obtain the reports in the correct format, the grant may be revoked and the beneficiary required reimbursing to the Commission the grant already paid.

-iii) Progress Report (for Agreements with a two/three-year eligibility period only)
+iii) Progress report (for Grant Agreements with a two/three-year eligibility period only)